louist87/Scrappy/README.md

 ###Fixing goofs

 If you make a mistake, you can always revert changes made on the local filesystem.
-The old filenames are stored in `scrape.old_`.
-Note that `scrape.old_` only appears **after** the file names have been modified.

 ```python
 scrape = scrappy.Scrape('its always sunny in philadelphia 101.mkv')